DavidDock/cheers-to-beers/README.md

 ### Accessibility

+- The accessibility of the website was tested by both Wave and Lighthouse (score of 100), Please refer to [TESTING.MD](TESTING.md) page for details.
+- All the images have relevant alt descriptions.
+- Aria Labels are used correctly.
+- All the forms have labels.
+- There are no contrast errors.
+- The buttons have clear hover effects and also have a focus effect for keyboard users.

 ### Future Implementations

 There are two issues remaining after initial release of the website:
-About page edit -  this will allow admin to log in as admin in the frontend and edit the message and title without going to the backend.
+- About page edit -  this will allow admin to log in as admin in the frontend and edit the message and title without going to the backend.
-See contact messages - Again this will allow admin to log in on the frontend and see the contact messages created.
+- See contact messages - Again this will allow admin to log in on the frontend and see the contact messages created.

 Other future Implementations:
+- Error pages for specific errors.
+- Review feature to allow members to review other members posts/drinks.
-Allow members to see who follows them.
+- Allow members to see who follows them.
-Allow members to see who stared or cheered their posts.
+- Allow members to see who stared or cheered their posts.
-Allow members to have direct message conversations with other members.
+- Allow members to have direct message conversations with other members.
-Add a story type page where a member can show and see other members daily stories.
+- Add a story type page where a member can show and see other members daily stories.

 ## Deployment